RichardMidnight/pi-safe/README.md

     CAUTION: Reboot first, close everything and don't use the system while it is doing step 1 of backing up!
 You must send your backup image to a different drive.

- - Supports storing the image files on a mounted network device (ie SMB server).
+ - Supports storing the image files on a mounted network device (ie an SMB server).

    -  sudo apt install cifs-utils